sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/jobmetrics.rst

 Below are the steps on how to view job metrics in Fire Insights:

-Step 1: Login to Fire Insights Application ............
+Step 1: Login to Fire Insights
+............
 #.
 Go to the Fire Insights login page.
 #.
 Enter your **credentials**, then click **Login**.